Code signing on Windows with Azure Trusted Signing

 About an hour later, I then got an email validation request on my Primary Email:

 Then things stalled out for me for a few more days.
 Because I had the luxury of being in the private alpha, I pinged the team to ask what’s up.
 Apparently the internal validation team was confused if I was applying as a business or as an individual.
-They will have a workflow for private individuals and open source, but it’s not live yet.
 I told them I’m a business — a sole proprietorship — at which point they asked me again for my business license and then approved me.
 The process took a total of 10 days.

 If you end up waiting for more than a day or two after submitting documents, re-submit identity validation with a different document, for example the EIN (EU tax ID) document instead of a DUNS (this has worked better for people in the EU).
 Also, make sure your company name is aligned everywhere you are entering it as well as on your documents.
 When in doubt, re-submit a new request!
 Treat it like the API it is.